GianlucaGuarini/go-observable/readme.md

 # go-observable

-Golang library heavily inspired to [riot-observable](https://github.com/riot/observable)

-It allows to send and receive events with a tiny simple API
+Golang library heavily inspired to [riot-observable](https://github.com/riot/observable) It allows you to send and receive events with a tiny simple API

 ## Installation